-Bacillary and amoebic dysentery are both highly infectious and can be passed on if the faeces (poo) of an infected person gets into another person's mouth.
+Bacillary and amoebic dysentery are both highly infectious and can be passed on if the poo (faeces) of an infected person gets into another person's mouth.

-This can happen if someone with the infection doesn't wash their hands after going to the toilet and then touches food, surfaces or another person.
+This can happen if someone with the infection does not wash their hands after going to the toilet and then touches food, surfaces or another person.

-In the UK, the infection usually affects groups of people in close contact, such as in families, schools and nurseries.
+In the UK, the infection usually affects groups of people who are in close contact, such as in families, schools and nurseries.

-There's also a chance of picking up the infection through anal or anal-oral sex ("rimming").
+There's also a chance of getting the infection through anal or anal oral sex (rimming).

-In developing countries with poor sanitation, infected faeces may contaminate the water supply or food, particularly cold uncooked food.
+In developing countries with poor sanitation, infected poo may contaminate the water supply or food, particularly cold uncooked food.